ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 I examined the malware with the following tools:

 ### VirusTotal
-These 2 files were flagged by 25 and 22 antivirus programs, respectively.
+These 2 files were flagged by 49 and 42 security vendors as malicious, respectively.

 ### strings